 The logic behind this thinking is preparing for the worst.
 If a cat does develop a malignant tumor at the injection site, amputation may be necessary.

-If your cat takes their vaccinations intranasally, they will sneeze and sniff for a while afterward.
+If your cat takes their vaccinations intranasally, she will sneeze and sniff for a while afterward.
 This is natural and nothing to worry about.
 Some streaming from the eyes and nose may also follow.

 Common Side Effects of Cat Vaccinations